 Veneers can close gaps, adjust the appearance of crooked teeth, and overall make teeth look more uniform and aesthetically pleasing in shape and color.
 Their permanent, comfortable feeling helps patients who get them adjust easily to veneers after just a few months.

+How do veneers work?
 The dental procedure to get veneers is fairly straightforward.
 First, you’ll meet with your dentist for a consultation.
 You and your dentist will discuss your concerns, your budget and insurance plans, and your expectations.